The Marvel Cinematic Universe has its movies and plans scheduled out for the next few years, even if there are only a few release dates known.

 Morbius (January 21, 2022)

 Morbius was supposed to come out in 2020 but was pushed back to 2021 thanks to the coronavirus pandemic.
-It has been moved again, this time to 2022.
+Sony has moved it again, this time to 2022.

 This is a Spider-Man spinoff movie, the second new franchise following Venom, and stars Jared Leto as Michael Morbius, a man who uses a technique to cure his lifetime illness, but he ends up developing vampire-like powers and a thirst for blood.